ppone/docs/guides/importing.md

 #### Tips

 - The only required field is the customer's name.
-- Customers are identified by their name.
-If a customer with the same name has already been saved to Invoiced then a new client will not be created.
+- Customers are identified by their account number first, and if that's not given then customers are identified by their name.
+If a customer with the same account number (or name if account # was not given) has already been created in Invoiced then a new customer will not be created.
 - You can supply a customer # or if left empty we will generate one for you.
 - The *Type* field can only be one of `person`, `company`, or blank.
 - The *Collection Mode* field can only be one of `manual`, `auto`, or blank.